 - Great Britain

-Citizens of the above countries can only enter Azerbaijan by air.
+These individuals can only enter Azerbaijan by air.
 In order to do so, they must submit the following:

-- A COVID Passport as proof of complete vaccination against, or recovery from, COVID-19 (required only from passengers 18 years of age and older);
+- A COVID passport as proof of complete vaccination against, or recovery from, COVID-19 (required only from passengers 18 years of age and older);

 - A negative PCR test issued no more than 72 hours before the flight (required from all passengers aged 1 and older).